marp-team/marp-core/README.md

 ### [Built-in official themes][themes]

-We provide bulit-in official themes for Marp.
+We provide built-in official themes for Marp.
 See more details in [themes].

 |                Default                |                 Gaia                  |                Uncover                |
 | :-----------------------------------: | :-----------------------------------: | :-----------------------------------: |